silverreve23/myenglish.java/README.md

     sudo tar -xvf myenglish.tar.gz
     sudo make install

-and restart your computer or make logout and login in your system.
 During installation, you will be prompted to enter the email that will be attached to your account in the future!

 ## How to uninstall